nasa-gibs/mrf/doc/MUG.md

 they are case sensitive.

 The free-form `OPTONS` parameter takes a single string value.
 The value is a string containing white space separated key value pairs.
-GDAL list parsing is being used when reading, either the equal sign `=` or the colon `:` can be used as the separator between key and value.
+GDAL list parsing is used when reading, either the equal sign `=` or the colon `:` may be used as the separator between key and value.
 Boolean flags default to `false`, they are treated as true only if the value is `Yes`, `True` or `1`.

 For the gdal_translate utility, the free form option syntax is:
  `-co OPTIONS="Key1:Value1 Key2:Value2 …"`

 |Key|Default|Affected Format|Description|
 | --- | --- | --- | --- |